Robert III of Scotland: Historiography

 Andrew Barrell in his book Medieval Scotland (2000) puts forward that the first two Stewart kings, "had difficulty in asserting themselves, partly because their dynasty was new to kingship and needed to establish itself".
 Robert III's period of personal rule from 1393 was "disastrous" according to Barrell, and was exemplified by the king's failure to re-take the royal fortress of Dumbarton.
-Barrell's final assessment of Robert III was of a man crippled in body and incapable or averse to personally confronting Albany but sought to do so through promoting the status of his sons, and even then he failed.
+Barrell's final assessment of Robert III was of a man crippled in body and incapable or averse to personally confronting Albany, but sought to do so through promoting the status of his sons, and even then, he failed.

 Alexander Grant in Independence and Nationhood (1984) found Robert III to be "probably Scotland's least impressive king".
-Grant puts this into perspective and writes that it is notable that Robert III's reign could have been worse compared to the turmoil and violence experienced in England and France when ruled by weak kings.
-Even on Robert's death, Scotland didn't descend into open civil war but was restricted to positioning among the royal family and its magnate groupings.
-Grant, in The New Cambridge Medieval History, explains that the 13th century Scottish kings ruled with the endorsement of practically all the political classes but that none of the 14th century kings, from Robert I to Robert III, did so and retained loyalty by the use of patronage.
-The benefits of this were outweighed by the disadvantages — alienated lands reduced crown income, endowments had the same effect, the estates granted to nobles and church often in regality led to a loss of royal attendance within these territories and contributed to a diminishment of authority.
+Grant puts this into perspective and notes that Robert III's reign could have been worse than the turmoil and violence experienced in England and France under weak kings.
+Even after Robert's death, Scotland didn't descend into open civil war but was limited to positioning within the royal family and its magnate groupings.
+Grant, in The New Cambridge Medieval History, explains that the 13th-century Scottish kings ruled with the endorsement of practically all the political classes, but that none of the 14th-century kings, from Robert I to Robert III, did so and retained loyalty by the use of patronage.
+The benefits of this were outweighed by the disadvantages — alienated lands reduced the crown's income.
+Endowments had the same effect; the estates granted to nobles and the church, often in regality, led to a loss of royal attendance within these territories and contributed to a diminishment of authority.